-The shareholders of the Company appointed KPMG as the Company's auditors for the year 2016.
-KPMG is a leading Audit, Tax and Advisory firm in Oman and is a part of KPMG Lower Gulf that was established in 1973.
-KPMG in Oman employs more than 180 people, amongst whom are 3 Partners, 5 Directors and 24 Managers, including Omani nationals.
-KPMG is a global network of professional firms providing Audit, Tax and Advisory services.
-KPMG operates in 152 countries and has around 189,000 people working in member firms around the world.
+The shareholders of the company appointed KPMG as its auditors for 2017.
+KPMG is a leading audit, tax and advisory firm in Oman and is part of KPMG Lower Gulf, established in 1973.
+KPMG in Oman employs more than 180 people, amongst whom are 4 partners, 5 directors and 30 managers, including Omani nationals.
+KPMG is a global network of professional firms providing audit, tax and advisory services.
+KPMG operates in 154 countries and has around 197,000 people working in member firms around the world.
 The independent member firms of the KPMG network are affiliated with KPMG International Cooperative ("KPMG International"), a Swiss entity.

-KPMG in Oman is accredited by the Capital Market Authority to audit joint stock companies (SAOGs).
-During the year 2016, KPMG billed an amount of RO 9,850 towards professional services rendered to the Company (RO 7,960 for audit, RO 1,250 for tax and RO 640 for other services).
+KPMG billed an amount of RO 10,622 towards professional services rendered to the Company for the year 2017 (RO 8,750 for audit, RO 1,250 for tax and RO 635 for other services)